16 Hacks to Get the Most Out of Your Small Living Spaces

 Whether you are living in an urban landscape like Manhattan or Los Angeles, or if you’ve simply chosen to downsize your living space in the suburbs, these 16 hacks will help you live the good life in your small space by insuring your “Home, Sweet Home” is a soothing oasis.

 - Shrink to fit

 Clutter is nerve-wracking in a home of any size, but an urban unit’s smallness only increases the angst generated by having too much stuff.
-Collect the clothes and household items you no longer use and donate them to the Vietnam Veterans of America (VVA), and you’ll be amazed at how soothing your living spaces become.
+Collect the clothes and household items you no longer use and donate them using Pickup Please to help support the Vietnam Veterans of America (VVA), and you’ll be amazed at how soothing your living spaces become.
 You can take the first step in just two minutes by scheduling your free donation pickup for a day in the future after you click HERE.

 - Size it up